(Last updated on April 18th, 2019)

 Avast offers separate antivirus solutions for Windows and MacOS.

-First, let’s talk about the products for Windows operating system.
+First, let’s talk about the products for the Windows operating system.

 Unlike Bitdefender’s freeware, Avast Free Antivirus is one of the most feature-rich antivirus software out there.
 Besides great malware protection, it includes web & email protection, a password vault, a home network inspector (checks for vulnerable networks and settings), a software updater (tells you which of your software are outdated), and a silent/game mode feature.

 You can also create a rescue media to eradicate malware that has severely infected your system.
 Avast SafeZone browser (which is now discontinued for improvements) protects your online shopping/banking experience, while its Online Security browser plugin blocks phishing and dangerous sites while you surf the web.

 The next level up is Avast Pro Antivirus, which adds Sandbox technology (enables you to test potentially dangerous files in a virtual environment), real site feature to prevent hackers from taking over your DNS settings, and premium support.

 Avast’s Internet Security adds an advanced firewall, an anti-spam to block junk emails, and top-drawer ransomware protection.